TeslaNeuro/ESP32_DS18B20_Wi-Fi_MQTT_TEMPERATURE_LOGGER/README.md

 - Uses JSON Format for Serial Printing of temperature readings from OneWire DS18B20 sensors.
 - The code already sets the ADC resolution of temperature sensors to 12-bit highest available (+/- 0.125 degrees celsius).
 - Allows simple publishing of combined sensor data to an MQTT Topic "ESP32/ds18b20/temperature".
-- Hardware Required: ESP32, 2.4-Ghz WiFi Network, 4.7k ohm resistor, DS18B20 Temperature Sensors, Micro-USB Power & Cable.
+- Hardware Required: ESP32, 2.4-Ghz WiFi Network, 4.7k ohm resistor, DS18B20 Temperature Sensors, USB Power & Cable (You can use another power delivery method).
 - Can be easily integrated to a "NODE-RED" dashboard.

 ## ESP32 Pins Used For Connecting DS18B20 Sensors